 Inclusive Skating requires coaches and volunteers activities to meet certain standards and has some resources available too.
 Insurance is available from Sportscover.
 PVG/DBS checks are undertaken too.

-We believe in training all the volunteer activities supporters to the same standard of safeguarding, first aid, health and safety and good practice as our coaches.
+We believe in training all the volunteer activities supporters to the same standard of safeguarding, first aid, health and safety and good practice as coaches.
 All coaches and volunteers are required to have threshold competence for all tasks.
-Prior training and education is recognised and additional training and education is also provided by Inclusive Skating for many activities.
+Prior training and education is recognised and additional training and education is provided by Inclusive Skating for many activities.

 Please refer to the Inclusive Skating Safeguarding information and training materials available on this website.
 All volunteers and coaches should understand these materials and demonstrate a duty of care that ensures the safety, health and well being of all participants at all times.